 - Subcontract will typically bind the subcontractor to the prime funding agreement.

-Research Grant and Contract Services (RGCS) reviews and negotiates terms of research contracts and agreements in consultation with the researcher and their academic unit.
-RGCS strives to ensure that the best interests of the researcher and the university are protected.
+Research Initiatives & Services (RIS) reviews and negotiates terms of research contracts and agreements in consultation with the researcher and their academic unit.
+RIS strives to ensure that the best interests of the researcher and the university are protected.

 Execution (signature) of a research contract/agreement sometimes requires negotiation of certain clauses with the external sponsor.
 Clauses that often require review and negotiation are those that reference: